martinaguero/mozo/README.md

 ## Appendix

 ### Service
-The middleware is a cloud service with two main communication modules (Port and Apollo), another one with the entities (Model), common use utilities (Tools), the remote file extractor (RemoteZip) and the Mozo module, as a manager of resources.
+The middleware is a cloud service with two main communication modules (Port and Apollo), another one with the entities (Model), common use utilities (Tools), the remote file extractor (RemoteZip) and the Mozo module, as a manager of resources:

 ![Fig4](https://github.com/martinaguero/mozo/blob/master/org.trimatek.mozo.ui/icons/fig4.png)<br />
 <sub>Fig. 4 – Mozo components.</sub>